Emergency Dentist in South Edmonton

 What is Considered a Dental Emergency?

 If you are in pain, or if your tooth has been injured traumatically, you likely require an emergency dental appointment.
 Not sure?
 Call our clinic.
-Tell us what your situation is, and let us help you determine its severity.
-Even if it’s after-hours, our answering service will allow you to connect with Dr. Shkopich or Dr. Ahmad – who can schedule you in ASAP (or direct you to an appropriate facility).
+Tell us what your emergency dental situation is, and let us help you determine its severity.
+Even if it’s after-hours, our answering dental service will allow you to connect with Dr. Shkopich or Dr. Ahmad – who can schedule you in ASAP (or direct you to an appropriate facility).

 Staying Calm During Dental Emergencies